CPSC-1517/Take-Home-Exercises-May-2023-E01/Exercise3/README.md

 ### Add `WeightScale.cshtml` Page

 Add a "Weight Scale" page with a form (`method="POST"`) to allow the recording of railcar scale weights to a CSV file (append mode).
 A mockup image of the required page is supplied.
 Your page does not need to have the same layout **but** must use the variety of controls within the mockup for the same data.
 You will validate the incoming data and display any fields in error.
 Individual unique error messages will be used to indicate the error.
-The owner selection and serial number combined make up the railcar serial number.
+The owner selection and car id combined make up the railcar serial number.

 #### Validation